 How Condensing Furnaces Work

-A condensing furnace is a style of heating system that uses a secondary heat exchanger to trap wasted heat from the furnace's exhaust gases.
-This decreases the volume of energy wasted, enhances energy efficiency and lowers greenhouse gas emissions.
-It also requires less natural gas to create the same volume of heat when comparing it to other types of furnaces.
+A condensing furnace is a type of heating system that uses a secondary heat exchanger to trap wasted heat from the furnace's exhaust gases.
+This limits the amount of energy wasted, increases energy efficiency and lowers carbon-monoxide emissions.
+It also requires less natural gas to generate the same volume of heat when comparing one to other types of furnaces.

 How Condensing Furnaces Differ from Non-Condensing Furnaces